 Microsoft is providing some of its best products via the cloud.
 We are not talking about Azure or Office 365 in specific.
-This is a general article that looks at how Microsoft is implementing Office as a Service, under SaaS, instead of as standalone software and its benefits for the end users.
+This is a general article that looks at how Microsoft is implementing Office as a Service, under SaaS, instead of as standalone software and its benefits for the end-users.
 Though we’ll check out the prices, the article focuses on the free Office as a Service.
 Let’s begin!

 Microsoft Office as a Service

 Pricing starts at $6.99/month for Office Personal Edition and goes up to $9.99 for Household editions.
-Difference between the two is that Personal Edition allows you to install one copy of Microsoft Office to your local computer while the Household Edition offers 5 licenses.
+The difference between the two is that Personal Edition allows you to install one copy of Microsoft Office to your local computer while the Household Edition offers 5 licenses.
 Since I am not focusing on the paid editions here, I will let you have a link to paid editions where you can compare the different editions just in case you are curious.

 Office as a Service – What Is Included

 You can access the free version of Microsoft Office on Cloud at Office.com.
-You get to access several apps that need not be downloaded and installed to your computer.
+You get to access several apps that need not be downloaded and installed on your computer.
 You just log into your account and start using them.
 The work you do is stored on OneDrive.

 Note: You will need a Microsoft Account for working with office.com.
-If you do not have one already (Hotmail, Live or Outlook), you can create one at Outlook.com.
+If you do not have one already (Hotmail, Live, or Outlook), you can create one at Outlook.com.

 As of date, the following are included when you opt for Microsoft Office as a Service: